avaneev/prvhash/README.md

 ## The Stalled State of the Hash Function ##

-If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash` and at the same time all `lcg` values will be equal to -1, any subsequent continuous external entropy input of -1 will result in a stalled
-state: the hash function will produce the same hash value.
+If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash` and at the same time all `lcg` values are equal to -1, any subsequent continuous external entropy input of -1 will result in a stalled state: the hash function will produce the same hash value.
 This may happen if a precisely-crafted message is created (e.g. with a SAT solver).
 Various other very rare repeating combinations of entropy input may also produce a stalled state.

 To avoid stalled state, only the higher part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core hash function.
-However, this has a hashing speed impact, so `PRVHASH64` and `PRVHASH64_64M` should not be used at all, or not used without a seed, in cases when an external collision attack is possible.
+However, this has a hashing speed impact, so `prvhash64` and `prvhash64_64m` should not be used at all, or not used without a seed, in cases when an external collision attack is possible.

-PRVHASH64S, however, uses a "padding" PRNG to avoid turning function's state into a stalled state.
+`prvhash64s`, however, uses a "padding" PRNG to avoid turning function's state into a stalled state.

 This does not affect PRNG usage of the core hash function, when `lcg` is never